martinbudden/huffman/README.md

 The code retains it's original ability to compress and decompress files.

 The code can now output the Huffman table in C code format, for inclusion into another program.
-The particular motivation was for including the Huffman table in [betaflight](https://github.com/betaflight/betaflight), in particular this (issue)[https://github.com/betaflight/betaflight/issues/1198]: compressing the black box log file for download.
+The particular motivation was for including the Huffman table in [betaflight](https://github.com/betaflight/betaflight), in particular [issue 1198](https://github.com/betaflight/betaflight/issues/1198): compressing the black box log file for download.

 I've made the minimum number of changes necessary to acheive my goals.